-Data type Ρ Cardinality Response codes Description N32fReformattedRspMsg Μ 1 This represents the successful processing of the reformatted JOSE protected message at the responding SEPP.
+Data type Р Cardinality Response codes Description N22fPoformattodPcpMcq Ν./ 1 This represents the successful processing of the N32fReformattedRspMsg M 1 This represents the successful processing of the reformatted JOSE protected message at the responding SEPP.
 The responding SEPP shall provide the reformatted and JOSE protected content of the corresponding HTTP/2 response message received from the NF service producer, or the HTTP/2 notification response message received from the NF service consumer.

 ProblemDetailsMsgForwarding 0 01 403 Forbidden When the receiving SEPP fails to process the reconstructed message due to PLMN ID or SNPN ID verification failure, the "cause" attribute shall be set to "PLMNID_MISMATCH" or "SNPNID_MISMATCH".
-When the receiving SEPP receives HTTP requests over N32-f with purpose, marked using 3gpp-Sbi- Interplmn-Purpose header as specified in 3GPP TS 29.500 [4], that does not match with any of the purposes exchanged via the Security Capability Negotiation procedure, then the "cause" attribute shall be set to "REQUESTED_PURPOSE_NOT_ALLOWED".
+When the receiving SEPP receives HTTP requests over N32-f with purpose, marked using 3gpp-Sbi-Interplmn-Purpose header as specified in 3GPP TS 29.500 [4], that does not match with any of the purposes exchanged via the Security Capability Negotiation procedure, then the "cause" attribute shall be set to "REQUESTED_PURPOSE_NOT_ALLOWED".
 When the receiving SEPP fails to process the reconstructed message due to the n32fContextId is unknown, the "cause" attribute shall be set to "CONTEXT_NOT_FOUND".
 When the receiving SEPP fails to process the reconstructed message, and the error is reported by N32f error reporting procedure as specified in clause 5.2.5, the "cause" attribute shall be set to "UNSPECIFIED".
 When the RI or receiving SEPP receives HTTP requests over N32-f and detects an encryption policy mismatch, e.g. protected IEs are not ciphered, or unprotected IEs are ciphered, the "cause" attribute shall be set to "POLICY_MISMATCH".
-In this case, the ProblemDetails may include the invalidParams attribute indicating which IEs were received ciphered when they were expected to be received in clear, and vice-versa, with the reason attribute for each invalid parameter set to "Parameter shall be encrypted" if the IE was sent without confidentiality protection" or "Parameter shall not be encrypted" if the IE was sent with confidential protection.
+In this case, the ProblemDetails may include the invalidParams attribute indicating which IEs were received ciphered when they were expected to be received in clear, and vice-versa, with the reason attribute for each invalid parameter shall not be encrypted" if the IE was sent with confidential protection.
 When the RI or receiving SEPP receives HTTP requests, but the N32 connection cannot be setup due to contractual reasons, the "cause" attribute shall be set to "NO_CONNECTION_DUE_TO_CONTRACT".
-When the RI receives HTTP requests but the N32 connection cannot be setup due to a connectivity issue, the "cause" attribute shall be set to "NO_CONNECTION_DUE_TO_CONNECTIVITY".
-When the RI receives HTTP requests over N32-f but the message was not delivered due to contractual reasons, the "cause" attribute shall be set to "MSG_NOT_DELIVERED_DUE_TO_CONTRACT".
-When the receiving SEPP receives a RI generated error reporting request (see clause 5.2.3.3), but the JWS signature of the RI is invalid, the "cause" attribute shall be set to "INVALID_RI_JWS_SIGNATURE".
+When the RI receives HTTP requests but the N32 connection cannot be setup due to a connectivity issue, the "cause" attribute shall be set to "NO_CONNECTION_DUE_TO_CONTRACT".
+When the RI receives HTTP requests over N32-f but the message was not delivered due to contractual reasons, the "cause" attribute shall be set to "NO_CONNECTION_DUE_TO_CONTRACT".
 ProblemDetailsMsgForwarding 0 01 503 Service Unavailable When the RI receives HTTP requests over N32-f but the message cannot be delivered due to one of the following application errors: - SWITCHING_TO_ANOTHER_RI - INSUFFICIENT_RESOURCES - NETWORK_MAINTENANCE